-Sure, you’d do just find sipping the big brand stouts (we’ve even included a few of those).
+Sure, you’d do just fine sipping the big brand stouts (we’ve even included a few of those).
 But you live in a world that’s never seen so many craft breweries, so we think you should probably do some exploring.
 There are many, many stout beer brands, but we’re here to narrow things down.
-Here are the 11 best stout beers to kick that imbibing adventure in gear, just in time for autumn.
+Here are the 11 best stout beers to kick that imbibing adventure in gear.

 This beer from prominent Michigan brewery Founders is a class act.
 It incorporates all of those delicious, cereal-like flavors, made with flaked oats, chocolate, and coffee.
 The style may be called breakfast but we find it’s best to crack one just before bed, preferably in front of a fire.